Naomi Broady: 2008

 A more promising start saw Broady reach the semifinals of her first ITF event of the year in Sunderland.
 She was beaten by Johanna Larsson, 6–4, 6–2.
-In February she reached the quarterfinals in Portimão, before losing to Nina Bratchikova.
+In February, she reached the quarterfinals in Portimão, before losing to Nina Bratchikova.
 She made her debut on the WTA Tour in June at the Tier III Birmingham Classic qualifying tournament.
 She beat Andreja Klepač in the opening round before losing a hard-fought contest with Margit Rüütel in the second round.
-Her next tournament was another first for Broady: her first Grand Slam appearance in the qualifying draw of Wimbledon.
+Her next tournament was another debut for Broady: her first Grand Slam appearance in the qualifying draw of Wimbledon.
 She was beaten by Rika Fujiwara in the opening round.
-Following this she spent the rest of the season on the ITF circuit and reached three more quarterfinals, in Felixstowe ($25k), Cumberland ($10k) and Traralgon ($25k).
-Her end-of-year ranking was world No. 444.
+Following this she spent the rest of the season on the ITF Circuit and reached three more quarterfinals, in Felixstowe ($25k), Cumberland ($10k) and Traralgon ($25k).
+Her year-end ranking was world No. 444.

 2009

-Broady reached the quarterfinals of the $10k event in Glasgow in January.
-She won her first adult title later that month in Grenoble, France.
-She was unseeded in this event but beat the No. 5 seed, Varvara Galanina, in the quarterfinals and the top seed, Youlia Fedossova, in the final.
+Broady reached the quarterfinals of a $10k event in Glasgow in January.
+She won her first adult title later that month in Grenoble, France where she was unseeded but could beat the No. 5 seed, Varvara Galanina, in the quarterfinals and the top seed, Youlia Fedossova, in the final.
 She did not drop a set throughout the tournament.
 In March, she reached another quarterfinal, this one in Bath; her performance moved her into the top 400 for the first time in her career.
-In June, she qualified for her first WTA main draw, at the Birmingham Classic.
-She held a match point against Alla Kudryavtseva before going down during a rain delayed match which was held over two days.
-She was defeated at the Eastbourne International by Katie O'Brien and in the second round of qualifying at Wimbledon.
+In June, she qualified for her first WTA Tour main draw, at the Birmingham Classic.
+She held a match point against Alla Kudryavtseva, before going down during a rain delayed match which was held over two days.
+She was beaten at the Eastbourne International by Katie O'Brien and in the second round of qualifying at Wimbledon.
 She got injured and didn't play again until a $25k event in Mexico.
 She won the tournament to cap off the best week in her career.
-The week after she won a $10k event in Cuba.
+The week after, she won a $10k event in Cuba.